xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 ## Key Issues and Solution
 The problem we identified is the accessibility of emergency vehicles (EVs) on roads facing heavy flow, leading to a delayed response time for EVs.
 Our solution incorporates existing infrastructure in order to compel drivers on the road to give way to approaching EVs.
 &nbsp;
-One problem of the current solution (sirens) is that by the time drivers are able to hear and locate the EV, it is already too near them and it would be too late to take prompt action.
+One **problem of the current solution (sirens)** is that by the time drivers are able to hear and locate the EV, it is already too near them and it would be too late to take prompt action.
 Thus, we need a method to signal drivers that they should clear a path before the EVs are too near, translating into less obstruction faced en route to their destination.
+In addition, the sound of sirens give some notion of where the Emergency Vehicle is coming from but far from clear indication.
 &nbsp;
-Our solution is to utilize street lights along Singapore’s roads by changing their colour to signal that emergency vehicles will be travelling on the road and they should start changing to the side lanes.
+**Our solution** is to utilize street lights along Singapore’s roads by changing their colour to signal that emergency vehicles will be travelling on that road and they should start changing to the side lanes.
 Additionally, we will take control of the traffic lights en route to the emergency to enable a smoother journey.
+To put it simply, if the street lights on your road flashes red, an emergency vehicle is coming from behind.
+Move away.
 &nbsp;
 &nbsp;
 When an EV is dispatched to a location, the most direct route can be calculated, and lights along the roads to the destination within an estimated 5min travel time will change colour.
 This change of colour signals to drivers that they should clear the way for oncoming EVs.